dEAduction/dEAduction/CONTRIBUTING_V2.md

 d∃∀duction.
 We are a small team, we don't know what we're doing. d∃∀duction is a free software  &#x1F534;**TODO** (lien free software): everybody has access to the code-base and can participate!
-This document tells you what you can do to help and how you can do it.
+This document tells you what you can do to help, how you can do it and what to expect.

 ## Get started